BA in Political Science

 - Demonstrate a capacity, in both oral and written communication, to present arguments cogently and ground them in empirical evidence.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
-Students majoring in Political Science will ordinarily, through coursework in the major, satisfy BU Hub requirements in Philosophical, Aesthetic and Historical Interpretation, Social Inquiry, Diversity, Civic Engagement and Global Citizenship, and some areas of the Intellectual Toolkit.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
+Students majoring in Political Science will ordinarily, through coursework in the major, satisfy BU Hub requirements in Philosophical Inquiry, Historical Interpretation, Social Inquiry I & II, Global Citizenship & Intercultural Literacy, Ethical Reasoning, and some areas of the Intellectual Toolkit.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 A total of 11 four-credit courses with a grade of C or higher is required: